AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Deflection Expertise

 At 8th level, your deflection skills are heightened to the point of being able to diminish any attack.
-Whenever you use the Deflect reaction, you become resistant to the damage of the incoming attack.
+Whenever you use the [[Sentinel#^843c5c|deflect]] reaction, you become resistant to the damage of the incoming attack.

 ### Mortal Reminder